udevsharold/locsim/README.md

 	-a, --altitude <double>: location altitude
-	-h, --haccuracy <double>: radius of uncertainty for the geographical coordinate, measured in meters -v, --vaccuracy <double>: accuracy of the altitude value, measured in meters -s, --speed: speed, or  average speed if -r specified, measured in m/s -t, --time <double>: epoch time to associate with the location -f, --force: force stop simulation
+	-h, --haccuracy <double>: radius of uncertainty for the geographical coordinate, measured in meters -v, --vaccuracy <double>: accuracy of the altitude value, measured in meters -s, --speed: speed, or  override average speed if -g specified, measured in m/s -t, --time <double>: epoch time to associate with the location -f, --force: force stop simulation
 	--help: show this help